 4. Reward positive behaviour

 Say “Good job” when he’s petting your dog gently.
-At the same time, you can also give your dog a treat for staying calm while your toddler pets him.
+You can also give your dog a treat for staying calm while your toddler pets him.

 Keeping children safe around dogs

 - Teach your child to respect the dog’s space.
 Let them eat in peace, leave their toys alone unless you’re playing catch, do not disturb them when they are sleeping, and do not get in their face.
-A tight hug can also be agitating to dogs, while getting your face in close contact to theirs can be misinterpreted as aggression.
-Just like humans, dogs have different personalities and they adapt to their owner’s habits.
-This means they can be trained to tolerate these actions, but until they get used to such close contact, it’s better to err on the side of caution.
+A tight hug can be agitating to dogs, while getting your face too close to theirs can be misinterpreted as aggression.
+Dogs have different personalities and they adapt to their owner’s habits, so can be trained to tolerate these actions.
+But until they get used to such close contact, it’s better to be safe rather than sorry.

 - Discourage rough play like climbing, riding or stepping on the dog.
-Most family dogs can tolerate boisterous behaviour and play with kids so long as it doesn’t go too far.
-This also applies to loud noises which can trigger a dog’s fight or flight instincts.
+Boisterous behaviour and fun is tolerated by most family dogs.
+Just don’t let it go too far.
+And try avoid loud noises which can trigger a dog’s fight or flight instincts.

 - Teach your child how to decode your dog’s behaviour.
-As the owner, you should be familiar with the different behaviours exhibited by your dog.
-For instance, if their tail or ears are down, it can be a sign of fear or agitation.
+You should be familiar with the different behaviours exhibited by your dog.
+Like if their tail or ears are down, it can be a sign of fear or agitation.
 Barking can be a warning, an invitation to play or asking to be fed.
-Learning your dog’s cues and body language will help your child react appropriately and know when to back off.
+Learning your dog’s body language helps kids read the situation and react appropriately.

 - Do not feed your dog scraps from the table.
-Even when they’re giving you the puppy dog eyes, tell your child to resist giving food.
-Feeding dogs scraps from the table creates a begger and encourages disruptive behaviour during meal times.
-Immediately move them to a different room if they start begging.
+I know how much kids LOVE to give dogs food.
+Especially if its their unwanted broccoli!
+But feeding dogs scraps from the table creates begging and encourages disruptive behaviour during meal times.
+Move the dog to a different room if they start begging.

 - Discourage your dog from jumping up on anyone.
 Perhaps they’re just happy to see you, but this can escalate quickly if a person misinterprets the dog’s behaviour and reacts defensively.
 When this happens, tell your child to raise the knee and turn their side or back towards the dog.